v0rl0x/Golang-url-and-ip-Title-and-Header-fetcher/README.md

 Threads is the number of concurrect connections, for example if you put 5000 threads it will scan 5000 ips/urls consecutively.

+NOTE: You do not need to input -b or -t field if you do not want too!
+You can use -b or -t alone.

 ## extract.go file information

 Extract.go file will automatically extract the IP:PORT off the resulting file from the fetched data.
 It will output to extract-output.txt can be modified in the code for your specific naming needs.